syncfusion-content/javascript-docs/js/Calculate/Supported-Formulas/Supported-Formulas.md

 ---

 # Supported Formulas

-(Formula names will be added in alphabetical order in the first page.
-Each formulas will be represented as links.
-These links will be redirected to its explanation page.)

-The following formulas are supported in Essential calculate,
+The following are the list of formulas supported in Calculate library,

 [ABS](/js/calculate/supported-formulas/math-trigonometry#abs)